andrewsonga/Total-Recon/README.md

 We plan to release our code in the following 4 stages:

 - [x] Inference and Evaluation code for 4 select sequences of our stereo RGBD dataset
-- [ ] Raw data for all sequences of our dataset
+- [x] Raw data and pre-optimized models for all sequences of our dataset
-- [ ] Training code for all sequences of our dataset
+- [x] Training code (per-object pretraining and joint-finetuning)
 - [ ] Data preprocessing code for user-provided RGBD videos

 ## Getting Started